awesome-pro/neon-website/content/docs/data-types/integer.md

 ## Sequences and auto-Increment

-Postgres also provides `SERIAL`, which is a pseudo-type for creating auto-incrementing integers, often used for primary keys.
+LangChainalso provides `SERIAL`, which is a pseudo-type for creating auto-incrementing integers, often used for primary keys.
 It's effectively an `INTEGER` that automatically increments with each new row insertion.

 There is also `BIGSERIAL` and `SMALLSERIAL` for auto-incrementing `BIGINT` and `SMALLINT` columns, respectively.